 The information you’ll need for a money transfer will depend on how you’re transferring the money.
 In general, you’ll need:

 To send money to a bank account, you’ll also need:

-If the people you’re sending money to aren’t able to easily receive it to a bank account, you’ll want to find a provider that offers cash pickup.
+If the people you’re sending money to aren’t able to easily receive it to a bank account, find a provider that offers cash pickup.
 While the two best-known providers for collecting cash are Western Union and MoneyGram, WorldRemit is a digital provider that allows you to send money overseas for collection at local agent locations.

-Before choosing a service, you’ll want to compare:
+Before choosing a service, compare:

 Wherever you are in the world, keep in mind a few safety tips when picking up a transfer:

 Sending cash is ideal for those without bank accounts or in an emergency situation, but it’s often the more expensive option.
 If possible, consider sending to your receiver’s mobile or bank account since it’ll end up being a better deal for you.
 Below you can get an idea of what transfers with services like these look like.

 Many of the world’s largest money transfer providers have locations in towns both small and big.
 But if you’re in a place with no agent locations, online transfers may be your only option.
 Shop around and learn more about money transfers to make confident decisions.

 Don’t be fooled by false promises — here are red flags to watch out for and tips to find a legit company.